 Deciding which electric bike is the best electric bike for YOU is difficult.
 I have written a book about how to choose the best electric bike for you.
 The book includes reviews of many of the best electric bikes on the market today.
 Click here to find out more about this book.

-Jim is coming from a good place, even if he is not expressing it very kindly – he obviously cares about the planet.
-But he’s missing a lot of important points.
+Many of these angry cyclists are coming from a good place, even they express it very unkindly – they care about the planet.
+But the anti-electric bike group miss a lot of important points.
 First of all, the best thing about electric bikes is that they make cycling accessible for more people.
 And that’s the goal, isn’t it?
 Get as many people out of cars as possible, and create a world where there are so many bikes that city planners will have to design cities that meet cyclists’ needs.

 Electric bikes are an incredibly exciting innovation that will ultimately broaden the community of cyclists.
 This is because they make cycling possible for average people – not just the lean, young, able-bodied, fit minority.